airthreesixty/website-air360/content/en/product.lazy.md

 An additional interface loved business profiles  that will allow you to retrieve business, engagement, & frustration metrics with a simple click on your website.
 ::

-::single-description{imagePath="/en/sessionReplay.jpeg" themeColor="#FA734C" alt="Session replay" icon="/icons/iconSessionReplay.svg"}
+::single-description{imagePath="/en/sessionReplay.jpeg" themeColor="#FA734C" alt="Session replay" icon="clapperboard-play"}
 #title
 Advanced Session Replay
 #description
 Confirm your hypothesis faster.
 Our session replay engine  has Advanced filters to get to relevant replays for your analysis.
 Go directly session replays transcripts to save time.
 No need to watch replays, all interactions are available in written.
 ::

-::single-description{imagePath="/en/userSegments.jpeg" imageStatus="block" imageStatus2="hidden" alt="On-page analytics" icon="/icons/iconStar.svg" theme-color="#3C8BFF" :isShadow="false"}
+::single-description{imagePath="/en/userSegments.jpeg" imageStatus="block" imageStatus2="hidden" alt="On-page analytics" icon="user-magnifying-glass" theme-color="#3C8BFF" :isShadow="false"}
 #title
 User segments
 #description